Customer Touchpoint Map Template

 Improve mission alignment

 Suppose you’re having a hard time aligning cross-functionally.
 In that case, it can be useful to get the teams together to collaborate on creating a customer touchpoint map and ensure you’re putting the customer first.

 Create your own customer touchpoint map

-Whether you’re a veteran of customer touchpoint mapping or new to the technique, Miro makes it easy to build your own customer touchpoint map.
-Get started by selecting the Customer Touchpoint Map template, then take the following steps to make your own.
+Whether you’re a veteran of customer touchpoint mapping or new to the technique, Miro makes it easy to build your own.
+Get started by selecting the customer touchpoint map template, then take the following steps: